 When you take your newborn child home from the hospital, you may not even realize they’ve sustained bruises until several days afterwards.
 Birth trauma can naturally cause bruising in some newborn infants, so in many instances, minor scrapes and bruises will eventually heal on their own.

 But while the majority of bruising cases are a natural result of passing through the birth canal, some bruises may be directly caused by a doctor’s mistake, and can indicate more serious underlying conditions.
-From forcep injuries to brachial palsy, many major birth injuries only become obvious once bruises start to surface.
+From forceps injuries to brachial plexus, many major birth injuries only become obvious once bruises start to surface.